MrPrimate/ddb-meta-data/modules/dmg/README.md

 The Dungeon Master’s Guide provides the inspiration and guidance you need to spark your imagination and create worlds of adventure for your players to explore and enjoy.
 This core D&D book gives Dungeon Masters the world building advice, tips, tricks, and tools to create your own dungeons and adventures.

+Complete the core D&D collection:

+* Tasha's Cauldron of Everything
+* Monster Manual
+* Xanathar's Guide To Everything

 ---

 ## License

-This data is release as Fan Content permitted under the Fan Content Policy.
+This data is released as Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.